prpole/dissertation/chapter2/main.md

 ---

-If *Before Adam* fails to address these questions, it is perhaps because it fails to fully root itself in the experiences of either of the two moments it depicts, fully inhabiting the experience of neither the Pleistocene nor the Holocene.
-It may model a natural-historical fiction, but this fiction has the narrative requirements as other forms of historical fiction.
+If *Before Adam* fails to address these questions, it is perhaps because it fails to root itself in the experiences of either of the two moments it depicts, fully inhabiting the experience of neither the Pleistocene nor the Holocene.
+It may model a natural-historical fiction, but this fiction has merely the same narrative requirements as other forms of historical fiction.
 If he makes the pre-human experience of the Pleistocene more accessible to a modern consciousness, it may paint a clearer sketch of the process of speciation and human development, in the same way that Dreiser makes the economic crisis of 1871 [?] open to experience to form an argument about the crisis-prone nature of capitalism and finance.
-But neither novel does anything to expand the temporal scale of their narration, a expansion without which any robust experience of species remains out of reach.
+But neither novel does anything to expand the temporal scale of their narration within its own bounds, a expansion without which any robust experience of species remains out of reach.

 In a short story from the same period, "To Build a Fire," London performs just such an expansion, and he does so by interrogating the classic naturalist